 Four men; four ladies - plus a ‘plant’ in the audience.

-SEE YOU IN HEAVEN
+SEE YOU IN HEAVEN - a musical

 Clarkson Rose and his partner Olive Fox staged their first TWINKLE summer show on Ryde Pier in

 1921.
-They did resident summer seasons with spring and autumn tours throughout the next 47 years.
+They did resident summer seasons with spring and autumn tours throughout the next forty- seven years.
 Twinkle was the main Eastbourne attraction from 1935 until war closed their Pier Pavilion.
 By then Clarkie and Olive had set up home in the town, where Clarkie’s doctor was the notorious John Bodkin Adams - alleged to have eased the passing of perhaps 140 of his elderly female patients.

 SEE YOU IN HEAVEN tells of the arrest and trial of Dr Adams within the format of a Twinkle-style

-’end-of-pier’ show, with songs, dances and sketches which include reminders of some of the better- known variety performers and their classic routines from that period.
+end-of-pier show, with songs, dances and sketches including reminders of some of the better- known variety performers and their classic routines from that period.

 Dr Adams (The Faded Roses?).
-Plus, of course, a small band in the pit
+Plus, of course, a small band in the pit.